creachadair/chirp/README.md

 This repository defines Chirp, a lightweight remote procedure call protocol suitable for use over stream-oriented transports like sockets and pipes.
-It uses a byte-otiented packet format with fixed headers to minimize the amount of bit-level manipulation necessary to encode and decode messages.
+It uses a byte-oriented packet format with fixed headers to minimize the amount of bit-level manipulation necessary to encode and decode messages.

 The specification and its implementation are still in development and should